 - Upgrade 4 (Final): T&T Emporium: T&T Emporium is the most difficult upgrade to access.
 In addition to spending 100,000 Bells and having 30 days pass since the opening of T.I.Y., you must also pass Gracie’s Fashion Check four times before the store upgrades.

 There are many components to Animal Crossing: New Leaf, and we’ve only just reached the tip of the iceberg.
-Here at Cloud Nine, we have many more guides available for Animal Crossing: New Leaf.
 If you’d like to browse our collection of guides, follow this link to return to the master guides page.
-Thank you for reading, and happy crossing!
+Thanks so much for reading!